joharog/ALV-basic-code/README.md

 # ALV-basic-code

-This was my first development from zero.

-Simple code without includes, all in a program.
+This was my first development from zero, simple code all in a program.